 An 8ft 2 x 4 will provide two 45" tray sides or three 29" tray ends; one GBG needs two of each.
 Select for straight without wane or big knots.
 Some warp is ok in 29" pieces.
 The cuts provide 6" or 9" (-kerf) of scrap ; use this leeway to avoid big knots and split or uneven mill ends.
-Ends must be 90º, or the tray will warp or rack, requiring builders' shims to square up the joints.
+Ends must be 90º, or the tray will warp or rack.
+If it does, use builders' shims to square up the joints.

 A 12-ft common pine 2x2 will provide 12" and 60" masts for two GBGs.
 Select for straight with no big knots.

 A 4 x 8ft exterior-grade 1/4" plywood sheet will provide three 32" x 45" tray floors.
 From one 3" x 32" scrap, cut 24 "wood staples" 1-1/2" square.
 Save the two remaining 3" x 32" scraps.
 With two more from the next sheet, you can make a tray warp gauge.

 A 4 x 8ft exterior-grade (ACX preferably) 1/2" plywood sheet will provide enough trapezoidal gussets and propeller arms, and rectangular tray feet, for 16 GBGs, plus extra feet.
 Use these cutting plans:

 When the drum is re-erected, the keeper has to slide easily into the 2-1/2" length, to lock it.
 To prevent sharp-cornered pipe ends from interfering, sand or rasp to round off the outside corners of the keeper (both ends) and the inside beveled end of the long axle.